kuldeepsharma1/cyber-honey-pot/UserManual.md

 ### Honeypot Deployment

-To deploy the honeypot system, you need at least 6 VMs to build 2 isolated network with 2 network switches.
-For each PLC controller and emulator VM, they need 2 network interface to join in the **OT Honeypot Network** and the **Orchestration Network**.
-The network topology is shown below:
+To deploy the honeypot system, a minimum of six virtual machines (VMs) or physical machine are required, along with two isolated networks connected through two network switches.
+Each VM for the PLC controllers and emulators must have two network interfaces: one for the **OT Honeypot Network** and another for the **Orchestration Network**.
+The network topology is illustrated below:

 ![](doc/img/um/um_s01.png)

-All the VMs OS we can use the Ubuntu22.04 and for the deploy sequence, please follow below table:
+The recommended operating system for all VMs is **Ubuntu 22.04**, ensuring compatibility with the honeypot modules and libraries.
+The deployment should follow the sequence outlined in the table below:

 | VM Name                      | Deploy Sequence | Honeypot IP    | Orchestration IP | Program/Module Needed                             |
 | ---------------------------- | --------------- | -------------- | ---------------- | ------------------------------------------------- |